Endy Mattress Review (2025)

 Are Endy mattresses good?

 The medium-firm version of The Endy performed well in third-party engineer testing (commissioned by us).
 The mattress is also priced accessibly.
-However, the 100-night sleep trial and 10-year warranty are only average, and the mattress doesn’t come with advanced cooling features for a more comfortable sleep.
+However, the 100-night sleep trial and 10-year warranty are only average, and the mattress doesn’t come with many cooling features.

-If you’re looking for a mattress with a more generous sleep trial, longer warranty, and more advanced cooling features, consider Douglas Original instead.
+If you’re looking for a mattress with a more generous sleep trial, longer warranty, and a higher number of advanced cooling features, consider Douglas Original instead.
 Douglas comes with a free bedding bundle and a lower price tag of $799 for a queen size.

 Is the Endy cover machine washable?